whatthedev-eth/two-source-interference/README.md

     - Values of `theta` to test are incremented by pi/4 in range:
         *-(pi/4)(num_tests-1)/2 <= `theta` <= +(pi/4)(num_tests-1)/2*
 - To run: `pytest -s tests/test_math.py`

+## License

+This repository is licensed under the MIT license.